Ontario- Agawa Fall Colours

 Hotel Address

-A passage to Pelee Island and Windsor Essex combined with a stop in Niagara Falls is an excellent getaway.
+A passage to Pelee Island and Windsor, combined with a stop in Niagara Falls, is an excellent getaway.
 The climate of the Lake Erie Islands Archipelago boasts the highest heat units in the country and the longest frost-free season in Ontario.
 This helps make the flora and fauna of Pelee Island rather unique.

-There are many facets to Travac’s marvelous getaway.
-You’ll enjoy a Rum Runners tour that lets you understand the nefarious lifestyle of Windsor during the 1920’s.
-During your adventure you’ll experience Pelee Island through the eyes of a local professional guide, visit a local winery and enjoy tasting.
-You’ll also stop at Willistead Manor House once the residence of Edward Walker, the second son of Hiram Walker, one of the principle icons of the spirits industry during its formative years.
+There are many facets to Travac’s marvellous getaway.
+You’ll enjoy a Rum Runners tour that lets you understand the nefarious lifestyle of Windsor during the 1920s.
+During your adventure, you’ll experience Pelee Island through the eyes of a local professional guide, visit a local winery with a tasting.
+You’ll also make a special visit to Amherstburg Freedom Museum.
+Amherstburg was once the Canadian destination for many Freedom Seekers escaping slavery in the United States.
+Here you will learn local stories about the Underground Railroad and the contributions of African-Canadians to the region.

-Your holiday includes round trip transportation on a deluxe chartered coach, 4 nights’ accommodation, 2 lunches, a full sightseeing program and the services of a Travac Tours Director.
-Early booking is your best guarantee of obtain space on this fabulous getaway.
+Your holiday includes roundtrip transportation on a deluxe chartered coach, 4 nights’ accommodation, 2 lunches, a full sightseeing program, and the services of a Travac Tours Director.
+Early booking is your best guarantee of obtaining space on this fabulous getaway!

 Tour Itinerary